Director of Undergraduate Studies

 Tim Cassedy specializes in American and transatlantic literature, the cultural history of reading, and the history of readers’ relationships with texts.
-His book, Figures of Speech: Six Histories of Language and Identity in the Age of Revolutions, is forthcoming from the University of Iowa Press in 2019.
+His book, Figures of Speech: Six Histories of Language and Identity in the Age of Revolutions, was published by the University of Iowa Press in 2019.

 - "Types of Reading, Types of Pleasure: Pantographia and the Specimens of Globalization," Word & Image 34:2 (spring 2018).